arduino/help-center-content/content/Hardware Support/Shields and Carriers/Calibrating-the-MKR-IoT-Carrier-capacitive-buttons.md

 ## Open the Custom_Sensitivity sketch

-Calibration of the button sensitivity can be done in the Arduino IDE or in the [Arduino Web Editor](https://create.arduino.cc/editor).
+Calibration of the button sensitivity can be done in the Arduino IDE or in the [Arduino Cloud Editor](https://create.arduino.cc/editor).

 ### Using the Arduino IDE